 100 = A constant

-(source: Akbar,2013:283)
+Akbar (2013)

 The product results that have been validated by the validator are carried out by an assessment mechanism of the media in the form of a questionnaire.
 In its implementation, material experts and media experts use and examine products, then experts provide assessments, comments, and revision suggestions.
 The results of the analysis are known from the validator shows that the material expert validator gives a percentage score of 96% and the media expert validator gives a percentage score of 93.6%, it can be concluded that the learning comics developed can be categorized as valid so that it is feasible as a learning comic media for buying and selling practices on social arithmetic material to be tested on users.